paulhibbitts/test-docsify-open-course-starter-kit-canvaslms/README.md

 ---

 **Editing Your Docsify Site Pages on GitHub**
-1. Go to the GitHub Page you want to edit
+1. Go to the GitHub Docsify site page (in the `docs` folder) you want to edit
 2. Tap the **Pencil Icon** (top left-hand toolbar area) and then make the edits you want
 3. Scroll down to the bottom of the page and tap the **Commit changes** button to save your changes